somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 **The redevelopment that will transform our neighborhood is just beginning.** Residents, business people, and city officials have been working together to create a Neighborhood Council to influence this transformation.

 ****
+## Upcoming Events

+**CBA Summits at Argenziano School**

+Part of the USNC's mandate will be to negotiate a **Community Benefits Agreement (CBA)** with the Union Square master developer.
+This CBA will have a major impact on how development proceeds and on what kinds of benefits - financial or otherwise - the community will receive.
+Two summits have been scheduled to address this issue publicly.
+Each will feature an informational presentation about the CBA and time for open discussion about what you would like to see included in the CBA.

+* Wednesday, Feb 7, 7-9pm at Argenziano School
+* Saturday, Feb 10, 10am-12pm at Argenziano School

+(Both meetings will feature the same content; feel free to attend either or both!)

-## Meetings
+## Board Meetings

-USNC meetings are open to the public.
+USNC Board Meetings are open to the public.
 You can find out when the next meeting is by viewing the [meetings](/meetings) page.
 All minutes from past meetings are available [here](https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO).

 ## Email Announcements
 To be notified about major upcoming events, sign up for the newsletter here: [major announcements list](http://tinyletter.com/unionsquareneighborhoodcouncil)